 In the days of Pekah, king of Israel, Tiglath Pileser, king of Assyria came and captured...and he carried the people away captive to Assyria.

-Rather, a sceptre refers exclusively to rulership, not political independence, as seen in the following passage.
+Rather, a sceptre refers exclusively to rulership, not political independence, as seen in the following verse.

 I [Balaam] see him, but not now; I behold him, but not near: A star shall step forth out of Jacob, and a sceptre shall rise out of Israel and smite the corners of Moab, and destroy all the sons of Seth.

-This verse is speaking about the Messiah, who will conquer "all the sons of Seth," i.e. the world, since all the nations are descended from Noah (Genesis 9:19), himself a descendant of Seth, Adam's third son (Genesis 5:6-29).
+This verse is speaking about the Messiah who will conquer "all the sons of Seth," (the world).
+Noah (Genesis 9:19) was a descendant of Seth, Adam's third son (Genesis 5:6-29).
 We see that this is a Messianic prophecy, because just before it we read:

 And now, behold, I [Balaam] go to my people; come and I will announce to you [Balak] what this people [Israel] shall do to your people [Moab] in the end of days.

-After the Messiah rules the world, the following prophecies depicting peace and security for the Jewish people will be fulfilled:
+In the Messianic Era, the following prophecies depicting peace and security for Israel will be fulfilled:

 And they shall sit every man under his vine and under his fig tree, and none shall make them afraid, for the mouth of the L-rd of hosts has spoken.

 And [the Messiah] shall stand and feed his flock in the strength of the L-rd, in the majesty of the Name of the L-rd, his G-d; and they shall dwell, for then shall he be great to the ends of the earth.

-The opposite occurred in Jesus' lifetime: the Temple and Jerusalem were destroyed.
+The opposite occurred in Jesus' lifetime.
+The Temple and Jerusalem were destroyed.
 More than one million Jews died in the fighting, and the rest were exiled.
-Furthermore, Jesus was obviously not this conquering Messiah, for instead of defeating his many enemies, he was easily captured and executed.
+Furthermore, Jesus was not this conquering Messiah, for instead of defeating his many enemies, he was easily captured and executed.